 Now carefully lift the feet off the floor while bending the knees towards the chest. make sure, to use your lumbar and abdominal muscles while doing so.
 Bring your feet up to the buttocks and try holding this position while you straighten your back.

 Tips: Never try and jump or kick up your body.
-Do not try to straighten your legs so that you don’t loose balance while doing this and fall on your back.
+Do not try to straighten your legs so that you don’t lose balance while doing this and fall on your back.

 Instead, slowly tilt your pelvis balance backwards until you find the point of balance in your lower back.
 When you do this – the weight of your bent legs is balanced by the weight of your hips and buttocks.
 Maintain the support on your forearms and hands and elbows.
 Breathe rhythmically and hold this half headstand position for 1 minute.

 While you keep your knees bent together and also close to each other, straighten the hips slowly until the bent knees are pointing upwards to the ceiling or sky.
 Feel that your hips are hinges that are opening slowly.
 Never be in a hurry to take this position.

 Maintain the concentration on your elbows and make sure they don’t lift off the floor.
 Shift your focus on your lower back, making sure that your body doesn’t topple either side – nor backwards or forwards.